Barriers to Critical Thinking & The 7 Essential Questions for Reflection

 - From where do you obtain the information that forms your worldview?
 Why?

-you discern the truth from the lie - the real from the false?
-How do
+- Can you discern the truth from the lie - the real from the

-between "what is" and "what ought to be."
-What do you do when you
+from the struggle between "what is" and "what ought to be."
+What do you

-have decided to post this article on the barriers to critical thinking,
+I have decided to post this article on the barriers to critical

-which I use in teaching, as the 3rd in a series of posts dealing with
+thinking, which I use in teaching, as the 3rd in a series of posts

-the psychological, emotional and spiritual components of emergency and
+dealing with the psychological, emotional and spiritual components of

 Normalcy Bias - Why People are attached to Inaction